Cunningham v. The Goodyear Tire & Rubber Co., et al.

 Lennon, Camak, & Bertics PLLC

-Mr. Bertics is a Board Certified Workers’ Compensation specialist.
-He has practiced exclusively in the areas of Workers’ Compensation and Social Security Disability Law for his entire career.
-He is passionate about leveling the playing field between victims and insurance companies, and works tirelessly to ensure his clients receive fair treatment from employers.
+Michael Bertics, of Lennon, Camak & Bertics, PLLC, in Raleigh is a Board Certified Workers’ Compensation specialist who has practiced exclusively in the areas of Workers’ Compensation and Social Security Disability Law for his entire career.
+He is a past chair of the N.C.
+Bar Workers’ Compensation Specialization Committee.

-Mr. Bertics is a recognized expert in workers’ compensation law.
-He is the past Chair of the N.C.
-Bar Workers’ Compensation Specialization Committee which is responsible for certifying attorneys in North Carolina as specialists in workers’ compensation law.
-He also chaired the Workers’ Compensation committee for three years and served on the committee for six.
 He is a frequent lecturer at workers compensation and Social Security legal education conferences and has given over 40 presentations on a wide range of subjects in workers’ compensation and Social Security law.
 He has substantial workers’ compensation litigation experience, trying workers’ compensation cases at all levels, from the initial hearing all the way through the North Carolina Supreme Court.
 He is frequently associated as lead counsel in complex workers compensation claims by attorneys around the state.

 Vernon Sumwalt